Aramatos/Blog_Neurotouch/Analog_Tutorial/blog_1.md

 ## Process for installing

-Steps for installing

-Various software packages and data packages are nesecarry to create our own analog cirucit designs.
-In this tutorial we are going to install 2 graphical programs (Xschem & Magic VLSI) 1 simulator program (nGspice), 1 data package (Skywater PDK 130) and 1 program that veirfies part of our design (Ngnet).
+Various software packages and data packages are necessary to create our own analog circuit designs.
+In this tutorial, we are going to explain how to install all necessary packages and provide additional knowledge for those unfamiliar with Linux installations and all the software tools needed to design analog circuits.

+We are going to install 5 things in toal:
+2 graphical design programs (Xschem & Magic VLSI)
+1 simulator program (nGspice)
+1 data package (Skywater PDK 130)
+1 program that cross-checks the design at the schematic and layout level (Ngnet).

 ![Image Description](../Figures_Analog_Tutorial/diagram.png)